sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 // .. paste the domain listing here ..

-// As with forward chaining, backward chaining KB uses a clause store
+// As with forward chaining, backward chaining KB uses a clause store.
-// (note that while it has the same name, it is a different class in a
+// Also as with forward chaining, the only store provided by the library
-// different namespace - this was perhaps a mistake, but is good for brevity..) var kb = new SimpleBackwardChainingKnowledgeBase(new SimpleClauseStore());
+// just stores things in memory. var kb = new BackwardChainingKnowledgeBase(new DictionaryClauseStore());
 kb.Tell(rules);
 var result = kb.Ask(IsCriminal(West)); // == true
 // ..Or can get an explanation in the same way as above